0xabdul/30-days-of-javascript-challenge/DAY - 4/README.md

    ## Exercises: Level 2 💻

-   1. Write a code which can give grades to students according to theirs scores:
+   1.Write a code which can give grades to students according to theirs scores:

       <li>80-100, A</li>
       <li>70-89, B</li>